compoundjs/guides/basics/crash-course.md

 1. install compound using npm.
 Doing this globally enables the `compound` command line tool.
 You might need to sudo.

     `npm install compound -g`
+    or
+    `sudo npm install compound -g`

 2. generate the todo-list app using the `compound` command line.
 This creates an application with the default compoundjs structure.

     `compound init todo-list-app`

-3. install dependencies (see package.json for default dependencies.
+3. install the dependencies (see package.json for default dependencies.
 They will be downloaded to the node_modules dir)

     `cd todo-list-app && npm install`